TennoAndy/BE-Andros-News/README.md

 - `GET /api/users` ➡️ GET a list of the registered users.

-- `POST /api/users` ➡️ Post a new user.
+- `POST /api/users` ➡️ POST a new user.

 - `GET /api/users/:username` ➡️ GET a specific user using a username parameter.